ibexa/documentation-developer/docs/commerce/payment/payment_method_filtering.md

 ## Create custom payment method type

-There are different ways you can extend your Payment module implementation.
+You can extend your Payment module implementation in different ways.
 One of them is to [create a custom payment method type](extend_payment.md).

 The following example shows, how to create `New Payment Method Type`.